TryGhost/Ghost/pl/themes/index.md

 `{{meta_description}}` - outputs nothing (yet) on posts, outputs the blog description on all other pages.
 Used for outputing the description meta tag.
 E.g. `<meta name="description" content="{{meta_description}}" />`.
 Will be hookable.

-## Troubleshooting Themes <a id="troubleshooting"></a>
+## Rozwiązywanie problemów z motywem <a id="troubleshooting"></a>

-#### 1. I see Error: Failed to lookup view "index" or "post"
+#### 1. Widzę błąd: Failed to lookup view "index" or "post"

-Check that your theme folder contains a correctly named index.hbs and post.hbs as these are required
+Upewnij się, że folder motywu zawiera poprawne nazwy plików index.hbs i post.hbs ponieważ są one wymagane

 {% endraw %}